vishnumadhu365/oneapi-devsummit-sea-2023/README.md

 </p>

 ## Welcome
 Thank you for choosing to attend the AI Workshop @ oneAPI Devsummit 2023.
-This github repository holds the necessary artifacts for participating in the handson AI workshop.
+This github repository holds the necessary artifacts for participating in the handson AI workshop. <br>!!*Update* --> For a detailed walkthrough of this content, refer the presentation recording [here](https://youtu.be/mN_49JgjY-I)

 ## Objectives
 1. Get the hands-on experience on the new [Intel® Developer Cloud (Beta)](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html).